EISEI BUNKO MUSEUM

 Application Process

 Please send an application letter including following details.
+Any format is acceptable.

 1. You must clearly state at the beginning of the letter that it is an application for the use of materials.
 If you want photography of the material, you should add “Application for photography” in the letter.